 Value for the Money (40 Points)

 This comparison emphasizes value, so we eliminated the safety category (crash-avoidance systems are roughly the same, at any rate) and doubled the value score.
-But even after we accounted for the QX80's slight edge up to this point, plus an extra year of warranty coverage and slightly better EPA-estimated gas mileage, the Armada holds a sizable value lead.
+But even after we accounted for the QX80’s slight edge up to this point, plus an extra year of warranty coverage and slightly better EPA-estimated MPG fuel economy, the Armada holds a sizable value lead.

 One aspect we didn’t score was the intangible value of dealerships, which some luxury shoppers may deem a significant factor.
 In two 1,000-point surveys by J.D.
 Power and Associates — one to measure sales satisfaction among shoppers, the other to measure service satisfaction among owners — Infiniti dealerships beat their Nissan counterparts by 56 and 52 points, respectively.